- Course Number:

 - Special Fee:

 Course DescriptionIntroduces different types of editors and edits.
 Includes extensive editing practice with a wide variety of projects, individual and team based.
 Also emphasizes the editor's critical role in the production process.
-Prerequisite: WR 122 or WR 214.
+Prerequisites: WR 122 or WR 214.
+Audit available.

 Upon completion of WR 9599 with a "C" or better, the student will be able to: